Contact (musical): Structure, music and story

 "Contact" is set in contemporary time, and explores the emptiness of the career-driven lives of Manhattan apartment dwellers.
 A lonely advertising executive on the brink of suicide is somehow transported to a bar, where he encounters a stunning woman in a yellow dress.
 To win her and take control of his life, he must gain the confidence to make contact with another human being.
-It helped to create a surge of interest in acrobatic and rock and roll swing dancing.